mgwalker/mgwalker.github.io/src/readme.md

 _(most recent first)_

+- ### National Weather Service public API

+  This one is brand new.
+We're still discovering what we're gonna do!

 - ### National Weather Service weather.gov

-  We are working with the National Weather Service to entirely rebuild weather.gov.
-I'm not sure that more detail would be helpful.
-It's that straightforward and also massive.
+  We worked with the National Weather Service to entirely rebuild weather.gov.
+The site is built on Drupal for its content management needs, templated through Twig, and pulls data from the NWS public API through a Node.js app we call the "interop layer" that puts all the data into the format our Twig templates expect.
+This is one of the best projects I've worked on at 18F, and it's still ongoing!

 - ### 18F Delivery Assurance